Welcome to Saint Stanislaus Junior High

 Our junior high faculty are highly trained in their subject matter and understand the unique teaching strategies that are most effective in reaching this age level.
 We believe that each student has his own best level of performance, and we look forward to learning about the unique qualities and abilities of each of our young men.
 Given our high expectations and personal attention and guidance, our students quickly settle into the academic program at Saint Stanislaus.

 We believe that academic excellence is different for each young man.
-Our academic programs range from Academic Assistance for those students diagnosed with learning differences, to Honors courses beginning in the eighth grade.
-Advanced Placement courses are offered in High School and allow students the opportunity to earn college credit in several subject areas.
-While our academic program offers a variety of curriculum opportunities, all are based on self-awareness, self-discipline and the development of responsibility for one’s own learning.
+Our academic programs range from academic assistance for students diagnosed with learning differences, to honors courses beginning in the eighth grade.
+Advanced Placement (AP) courses are offered in high school and allow students the opportunity to earn college credit in several subject areas.
+While our academic program offers a variety of curriculum opportunities, all are based on self-awareness, self-discipline, and the development of responsibility for one’s own learning.